 Plus, the beauty of annual campaigns is that they can be completely customized to the organization’s needs and resources.

 If you’re working with a limited staff and/or budget, your organization can plan your campaign around more cost-effective tactics, so cost will never be a barrier.

 Annual campaigns have many objectives that, when achieved, will help nonprofits establish the best footing for current and future fundraising success.

 While we’ve already touched on some, here we’ll briefly show you how each objective will help your organization achieve the best fundraising results overall.

 Of course the primary objective of any fundraising campaign will be to raise funds!

-What sets annual giving campaigns apart, however, is that they’re the nonprofit’s best opportunity to raise unrestricted funds.
+What sets annual campaigns apart, however, is that they’re the nonprofit’s best opportunity to raise unrestricted funds.

 We’ve already touched on restricted and unrestricted funds, so we won’t go into more detail here.